ktos/Mokosh/README.md

 ![CI Status](https://github.com/ktos/Mokosh/actions/workflows/ci.yml/badge.svg)

-Mokosh is a pseudo-framework, extracted from the "Chione" project, with a goal to be a simple set of a functions for easily built similarly operated IoT devices.
+Mokosh is a pseudo-framework with a goal to be a simple set of a functions for easily built similarly operated IoT devices.

-Mokosh is built on single non-static global object and wraps a few typical things (connecting to Wi-Fi, connecting to MQTT, handling some basic commands) making them easier to use.
+Mokosh is built on single non-static global object and wraps a few typical things (connecting to Wi-Fi, connecting to MQTT, handling commands, recurring operations) making them easier to use.

 This version of Mokosh is heavily in development.